aliemo/aliemo/README.md

 ### Hi there 👋

+> Life is too short to close VIM.

 <!--
 **alimpk/alimpk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.